hao44le/UIUC-CS498-Data-Vis/create_narrative_story/final_project/README.md

 As the presentation utilize a preset static canvas of 1024x768 pixels, the browsing size of the interactive representation is at least 1280x800 pixels to suit the encompassing content and scene components.

 ## Templates Scene
-The use of CSS and FullPage.js allows for a cohesive template look for the interactive visualization.
-Each page is transitioned using the same method and text elements are kept the same (font size and family).
-Additionally there is a page navigation bar on the right side which allows users to skip between different slides.
-The tooltips which are triggered when a user moves their mouse over the navigation alters the display parameters for each navigation menu item.
+The utilization of CSS and FullPage.js takes into account a comprehensive layout for this interactive presentation.
+Each page is changed
+				utilizing a similar technique and content components are kept the equivalent (text dimension and family).
+Furthermore there is a page transition bar on the right side which enables users to skip between various slides.
+The tooltips which are activated when a user moves their mouse over the route modifies the presentation parameters for every navigation menu element.

 ## Annotations
-Annotations have been used in all three visualizations with a similar process of using triggers to change the hidden paramenter of the annotation.
-For example, the Line Chart Visualization has an initial state of the hidden parameter which controls the display of the annotations set to false.
-As a user uses the brush bar to trigger changes to the line chart visualization x-axis parameters, it also changes this hidden parameter to true.
-In turn the annotations disappear until the user resets the brush bar to zero - thus zooming out back to the default visualization parameters.
+Annotations have been utilized in every one of the three presentation with a comparative procedure of utilizing triggers to change the hidden parameter of
+				the explanation.
+For instance, the Line Chart Visualization has an underlying class of the hidden parameter which controls the showcase of the explanations set to false.
+As a user utilizes the brush bar to trigger changes to the line diagram chart's x-axis parameters, it likewise changes this hidden parameter to true.
+Last but not the least, the comments vanish until the client resets the brush bar to zero - hence zooming out back to the default presentation parameters.

 ## Parameters and Triggers
-Both parameters and triggers are used in all of the three visualizations.
-For the Bubble Chart Visualization, parameters for the x,y co-ordinates of each bubble are set to an initial central position for the All Reviews Visualization.
-As a user selects menu items to chose between All Reviews, Reviews by State and Reviews by Stars, it triggers the change of bubble’s x,y co-ordinates parameter to their respective groupings.
+Both parameters and triggers are utilized in the majority of the three presentations.
+For the Bubble Chart Visualization, parameters for the
+				x,y co-ordinates of each bubble are set to an default central location for the All Views Visualization.
+As a user chooses menu things to picked between All Views, Views by Country and Views by Category, it triggers the difference in bubble's x,y co-ordinates parameter to their individual groupings.

-In Zoomable Sunburst Visualization, each mouse click on a region is a trigger for the path and arc parameters.
-By clicking within a region, you can zoom into the data to take a look at the information underneath.
-Clicking the centre circle will trigger the parameters to return to its values one up in the hierarchy.
+In Zoomable Sunburst Visualization, each mouse click on a district is a trigger for the way and circular segment parameters.
+By clicking inside
+				an area, you can zoom into the information to investigate the data underneath.
+Tapping the inside circle will trigger the parameters to come back to its qualities one up in the progressive system.

-For Line Chart Visualization, parameters are set for each Restaurant Category.
-These parameters are triggered to be updated as the mouse moves over the visualization, providing the user with a snapshot of the amount of check-ins in a given time.
-A secondary parameter and trigger set is the brush bar below the line chart.
-This bar allows the user to zoom into the data to show a closer look of the data.
-By clicking a set space on the brush bar, it triggers the x-axis parameter of the line chart to be updated to a ratio of the same selected section of the brush bar.
+For Line Chart Visualization, parameters are set for every Video Category.
+These parameters are activated to be refreshed as the mouse moves over the presentation, furnishing the client with a preview of the measure of trending videos in a given time.
+An optional
+				parameter and trigger set is the brush bar underneath the line graph.
+This bar enables the user to zoom into the information to demonstrate a closer look of the information.
+By clicking a set space on the brush bar, it triggers the x-pivot parameter of the line diagram to be refreshed to a proportion of the equivalent chose area of the brush bar.

 # Reference Materials
 ## Bubble Chart